Benchmark Run 101: How to Measure Your Running Progress

 Benchmark-Run

 One of the most common things I find with runners I coach is that they don’t have a concrete plan to accomplish their running goals.
 While getting clear on your running goals is the first step, the benchmark run is a great tool to help you bridge the gap between what you want to happen and making it happen in training.
 A benchmark run measures your running pace at regular intervals to see how fast you’re getting with your training.
+Whether you're following a marathon plan or training for your first 5K, benchmark runs will help you see your progress and see when your average pace gets faster.

-I use benchmark running workouts for athletes I coach and some training programs, like Garmin Connect, also have you run benchmark workouts at the beginning of your training program.
+I use benchmark running workouts for athletes I coach and some training programs, like Garmin Coach in Garmin Connect, also have you run benchmark workouts at the beginning of your training program.
 This allows the coach (or running app) to measure your current fitness level and running speed when you begin training.
 As you make progress and improve your fitness level through training, you’ll be able to see your running times improve with regular benchmark workouts.

 Related Post: Garmin Running Workout Guide